 - Is the purported internship “limited to the period” that provides the intern “with beneficial training”?

 - To what extent is the purported intern's work complementing–rather than displacing–that of any paid employees.
 To what extended does the work itself provide “significant educational benefits to the intern”?

 - Is there a clear understanding between the employer and the purported intern that there is no “entitlement to a paid job at the conclusion of the internship”?

 The Labor Department reiterates what the Second Circuit and other courts have said; these seven factors must be assessed within the context of each individual case.
 No one factor creates a bright-line rule for separating interns from employees.
 But if, after assessing all relevant factors, a court finds the primary beneficiary of the purported internship relationship is the employer, the intern may be entitled to compensation as an employee.

 Speak With a New York City Employee Rights Attorney

-If you have any questions or concerns about whether you have been improperly classified as an intern, or you are simply an acknowledged employee who is not being paid the required minimum wage and overtime rates to which you are entitled, contact the New York employment law attorneys at White, Nisar & Hilferty, LLP. today.
+If you have any questions or concerns about whether you have been improperly classified as an intern, or you are simply an acknowledged employee who is not being paid the required minimum wage and overtime rates to which you are entitled, contact the New York employment law attorneys at Mahir S. Nisar, Attorney at Law today.